-Onaro Inc. has announced two new software modules for capacity planning and application monitoring for its SANScreen change management and monitoring product, as well as plans to add long-awaited VMware support
+Onaro Inc. has announced two new software modules for capacity planning and application monitoring for its SANScreen change management and monitoring product, as well as plans to add long-awaited VMware support in the fourth quarter.

 At the time of Onaro's last major release last December, some users said they had two key wish list items: more in-depth storage resource management (SRM) functionality and support for SRM virtual machines.

 Onaro's response to that was that both were outside the scope of its product.
 And according to vice president of marketing Bryan Semple, that remains true.
 Onaro's new Capacity Manager 1.0 and Provisioning Manager 1.0 delve further into the capacity planning and SRM space than the company has gone before, but still don't go as in-depth as SRM tools.
 For example, while Capacity Manager will report on allocated space on disk arrays, it will not show the actual utilization of LUNs, something most SRM products do today.